quangIO/dating-app-concept-flutter/README.md

 [documentation](https://flutter.io/).

 ### Setup Mapbox API
-The local.properties should be something contain accessToken from Mapbox
+The local.properties should contain accessToken from Mapbox

 ```
 ...